Imperial Rescript on Education: Details

 The Rescript pushed traditional ideals of Confucianism, and in many ways contributed to the rise of militarism during the 1930s and 40s.
 The Rescript requested of the people that they "furthermore advance public good and promote common interests; always respect the Constitution and observe the laws; should emergency arise, offer yourselves courageously to the State; and thus guard and maintain the prosperity of Our Imperial Throne coeval with heaven and earth".

 The basis of the Rescript was that Japan's unique kokutai (system of government) was based on a historic bond between benevolent rulers and loyal subjects, and that the fundamental purpose of education was to cultivate virtues, especially loyalty and filial piety.

-After the end of World War II in Asia following the surrender of Japan, the American occupation authorities forbade the formal reading of the Imperial Rescript in schools, and the National Diet officially abolished it on 19 June 1948.
+After the end of World War II in Asia following the surrender of Japan, the American occupation authorities forbade the formal reading of the Imperial Rescript in schools.
+The National Diet officially abolished it on 19 June 1948, with the House of Representatives adopting a resolution abolishing the Imperial Rescript on Education on the grounds that it undermined fundamental human rights based on its concepts of the rule of a sovereign and a mythological national structure, and the House of Councillors passing a resolution confirming its invalidity.
+For decades after the war, it was regarded in educational circles as a taboo educational philosophy.

+Modern controversies

+Despite its official abolition, the Imperial Rescript has occasionally resurfaced in political and educational discussions.
+In 2017, the Japanese Cabinet stated that use of the rescript as educational material would not be denied as long as it did not violate the Constitution, the Basic Act on Education, and other legal provisions.
+This followed controversy over footage of young children reciting portions of the rescript at a kindergarten in Osaka.

+The right-wing populist party Sanseito, which gained seats in the July 2025 House of Councillors election, has advocated for "respect for the Imperial Rescript on Education" in their constitutional draft, proposing that "the Imperial Rescript on Education and other historical imperial edicts must be respected in education."
+This has drawn criticism from education officials and concerns about potential revival of prewar educational philosophies, though Minister of Education, Culture, Sports, Science and Technology Toshiko Abe has stated that "It is unacceptable to use the Imperial Rescript on Education in ways that contradict the Constitution and the Basic Act on Education."